+Blockchain Architecture

-Blockchain is based on distributed peer-to-peer network in which there are lots of computers, probably thousands or even millions and all of them are interconnected with each other.
-All of those computer own Blockchain, like instead of owning the property transactions by some central government agency or money transaction data by some central bank, those data are owned by all the computers of the nodes in the network.
-Blockchains are politically decentralized (no one controls them) and architecturally decentralized (no infrastructural central point of failure) but they are logically centralized (there is one commonly agreed state and the system behaves like a single computer).
+Blockchain is based on distributed peer-to-peer network in which there are lots of computers, probably thousands or even millions, and all of them are interconnected with each other.
+All of those computers own the Blockchain.
+Instead of the central government or a bank owning the property transactions, such data is owned by all the computers of the nodes in the network.
+Blockchains are both politically decentralized (no one controls them) and architecturally decentralized (no infrastructural central point of failure) but they are logically centralized (there is one commonly agreed state and the system behaves like a single computer).

 So, what happens if it is attacked by someone?
-Well, if some of the attacker succeeds to change the data in a block stored in a node of the network but all the computers in the network are in sync that they are constantly checking if there are any changes or updates in the Blockchain.
+Suppose the attacker succeeds to change data in a block stored in a node of the network.
+But because of decentralization, all other computers in the network are in sync that they are constantly checking for changes or updates in the Blockchain.
 Majority of them are in consensus that the Blockchain owned by them is valid, so they will spot the mistake in the node attacked by the attacker.
-Eventually, the tampered blocks will not be accepted as it seemed to have been hacked.
+The tampered blocks will not be accepted.
 So, the attacked blocks will be replaced by the blocks as in the other majority of honest nodes very quickly.
-So, attackers need to attack majority of nodes and tampering of data inside the blocks has to be done in between two successive synchronizing cycle.
-This costs an extremely high amount of computing power and is not practically possible in case of Bitcoin network.
-This is the beauty of distributed p2p network which supports the concept of immutable ledger and trust is so gained.
+Thus the attackers need to attack more than half the computers in the network, and they have to do it exactly in between two synchronization cycles.
+This is both unimaginably expensive, requires great amounts of computing power and is not practical in case of the Bitcoin network.
+This is the beauty of the distributed p2p network which supports the concept of immutable ledger.

+Mining

 The process of generating a valid cryptographic hash value of a block is called mining.
-Under the hood, mining is all about finding a nonce (fixed length number used only once) for that block.
-Nonce is one of the parts of information along with block number, previous hash and transaction data stored in a block which is given as input to the hash function.
-The nonce is the one that can change the hash value without changing other information in the block.
-Miners are continuously guessing the value of nonce to find out valid hash value.
-This process is carried out by different types of processors by the miners.
-Hash value can be varied by changing the value of nonce but it can neither be predicted nor be controlled.
-Miners just do random computation to find out the value of nonce that generates valid hash value for that block.
+Under the hood, mining is all about finding something called a nonce which is a fixed length number used only oncefor that block.
+Nonce is one of the parts of information, along with block number, previous hash and transaction data stored in a block that is given as input to the hash function.
+The nonce is the only piece of data that can change the hash value without changing other information in the block.
+Miners continuously guess the value of the nonce to find out the valid hash value.
+Hash value can be varied by changing the value of the nonce but it can neither be predicted nor be controlled.
+The miners just do random computation to find out the value of nonce that generates valid hash value for that block.